MSC Opera accidents and incidents

 On March 22, 2018, a 34-year-old female crew was reported missing after failing to reboard the ship in port George Town (Grand Cayman Island).
-The woman (Yusmaidys Ortiz Perez, Cuban, working on the ship as bartender) disembarked the liner at 8:15 am but failed to embark at 3:15 pm.
+The woman (Yusmaidys Ortiz Perez, Cuban, working on the ship as a bartender) disembarked the liner at 8:15 am but failed to embark at 3:15 pm.

 The ship was on 7-day Cuba And Antilles Cruise (itinerary March 19-24) roundtrip from homeport Havana Cuba to Jamaica (Montego Bay), Grand Cayman and Mexico (Cozumel).

-(update) On April 3, 2018, the woman was found in West Bay (western Grand Cayman Island), in good health and safe.
+(update) On April 3, 2018, the woman was found in West Bay (western Grand Cayman Island), in good health and safety.
 The woman was immediately arrested and sentenced to 3 months in jail for illegally remaining in the Caymans.

 |08 November 2015||Crew / Passenger Deaths|

 (overboard) On November 8, 2015, a 75-year-old female passenger was reported missing and presumed fell overboard.
 The elderly woman (of Italian origin) was traveling as part of a senior group.
-She disappeared somewhere between port Civitavecchia-Rome and Genoa, while the ship was in the end of 5-day Mediterranean repositioning cruise (itinerary Nov 3-8) from Venice to Genoa.
-She was last seen the night before at dinner, and found to be missing during passenger disembarkation in Genoa.
+She disappeared somewhere between port Civitavecchia-Rome and Genoa, while the ship was at the end of 5-day Mediterranean repositioning cruise (itinerary Nov 3-8) from Venice to Genoa.
+She was last seen the night before at dinner and found to be missing during passenger disembarkation in Genoa.

 The Italian Coastguard conducted a search operation, deploying 3 patrol boats and 2 helicopters, but didn’t find the body.